 Kids love the daily cannon firings that happen at 9:00 pm.

-Standing nearby is the capitol building and the Great Theatre of Havana.
+Standing nearby is the capitol building and the Great Theater of Havana.

 While still in Old Havana, a stop at the Museum of the Revolution is definitely worthwhile.